-When you apply to a course in a subject like fine art, graphic design, fashion design, and other hands-on disciplines at UAL, a portfolio is a very important part of your application.
+When you apply to a course in a hands-on subject like fine art, photography, illustration, fashion or graphic design, it’s very likely that we'll ask you to submit a portfolio of relevant work.

 What is a portfolio?